awjag/screenshot/README.md

 # screenshot
 Simple screenshotting utility written in C, uses CSFML, shotgun, xclip

+# How to use

+Edit the source code and change the C macros to suit your needs.
+TEMPORARY_SCREENSHOT_DIRECTORY - Where to place screenshots temporarily.
+I recommend ~/.cache/ or something.
+TEMPORARY_SCREENSHOT_FILE - the filename of the temporary screenshot.
+For example, "temp_screenshot.png", and this file is saved to the directory specified by TEMPORARY_SCREENSHOT_DIRECTORY
+FONT_NAME - the path to the font.
+Make sure it is a .ttf font.

+# Dependencies

 CSFML - https://github.com/SFML/CSFML (or sudo pacman -S csfml)

 shotgun - https://github.com/neXromancers/shotgun (or sudo pacman -S shotgun)